-Breast reduction surgery is also known as reduction mammoplasty and in this procedure excess fat, gland and skin from the breasts are removed.
-A breast reduction surgery may enhance your self-image and provide you comfort for participating in physical activities.
+Breast reduction surgery is also known as reduction mammoplasty and in this procedure excess fat, tissue and skin from the breasts are removed.
+A breast reduction surgery may enhance your self-image and your ability to participate in physical activities,

 If you are considering breast reduction surgery, consult a plastic surgeon.
 As it is a major surgery, you are supposed to know what the surgery entails, potential complications and what is involved in recovery.
-One should have realistic expectations regarding surgery.
+Above all, one should have realistic expectations regarding surgery.

 Why it’s done?